How To Find Airline Partner Award Flight Availability How To Find Airline Partner Award Flight Availability

 Save miles using partner frequent flyer programs

 In this case, it's far cheaper to book a partner award via Miles & Smiles (and then fly on United) than it is to book this United flight using United's own program.
-Mind blown?!?
+Mind blown yet?!

-Whether you have Chase points earned from your Chase Sapphire Preferred® Card, Marriott points from your Marriott Bonvoy Brilliant® American Express® Card, or Amex points earned via the American Express® Gold Card, you can transfer points to airline partners and redeem those miles on other airline partners.
+Whether you have Chase points earned from your Chase Sapphire Preferred® Card (Rates & Fees), Marriott points from your Marriott Bonvoy Brilliant® American Express® Card, or Amex points earned via the American Express® Gold Card, you can transfer points to airline partners and redeem those miles on other airline partners.
 This provides maximum flexibility in your travel.

 Expand your award reach with flexible points

-One of our primary recommendations, when asked about points and miles strategies, is to collect flexible rewards currencies like Chase Ultimate Rewards and Amex Membership Rewards.
+When asked about points and miles strategies, one of our primary recommendations is to collect flexible rewards currencies like Chase Ultimate Rewards and Amex Membership Rewards.
 These open up so many potential redemption opportunities.
-You can collect points earned from several Amex cards, transfer them to programs like Virgin Atlantic Flying Club or Avianca LifeMiles, and redeem them for premium cabin award space that you might never afford if you had to pay cash.
+You can collect points from several cards that earn Amex points, transfer them to programs like Virgin Atlantic Flying Club or Avianca LifeMiles, and redeem them for premium cabin award space that you might never afford if you had to pay cash.

-While airline award ticket change and cancellation policies are better post-COVID, some carriers still hit you with fees.
-In some cases, you can book using partner miles in order to take advantage of a better cancellation policy (e.g., using United miles to book Avianca flights, or Delta miles to book Air France flights).
+While airline award ticket change and cancellation policies are better post-COVID, some carriers still hit you with fees in the event you change or cancel a ticket.
+The cool thing is that you can sometimes book using partner miles in order to take advantage of a better cancellation policy (e.g., using United miles to book Avianca flights or Delta miles to book Air France flights).

 When you need to change or cancel a ticket, you follow the rules of the program you booked with.
 Which airline you're scheduled to fly is irrelevant here, so booking flights through a change-friendly program can be beneficial.

-But beware of phantom award space and limited partner availability!
+Beware of phantom award space and limited partner availability

-You can mitigate the risk of phantom award space either by calling a reservations agent to confirm the award space before you transfer points or by checking more than one of the recommended websites.
+Calling a reservations agent to confirm the award space before you transfer points is the best way to avoid getting tricked by phantom award space.
+We recommend checking more than one of the websites that allows you to book the ticket in question.
 Point transfers are typically final once processed, so this is not part of the process you want to skip.

 Finally, not all airline partners can be booked online.
-Each frequent flyer program will have some partners that can only be booked with an agent over the phone.
+Each frequent flyer program may have some partners that can only be booked with an agent over the phone.

 Each alliance is home to member websites that provide fairly accurate partner award availability.
 Use these to help you find partner award space efficiently.